mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 * Two users are using the same computer and IP but claim to be in cities 2,000 miles apart.
 * Two users have exactly identical profiles.
 * Large sections of a new user's profile are plagiarized from a more established user on the same platform.
-* Both users claim to live in the US but have their time zones set to Nairobi and likely have Kenyan IP addresses.
+* Both users claim to live in the US but have their clocks set to Nairobi time and likely have Kenyan IP addresses.

 I'll reserve a bit of judgment because I used to work on a fraud-detection team at Google, so I'm familiar with outsiders saying, "Why can't you just look for X," when the true reason is that there are non-obvious cases where X is a false positive.
 That said, it *really* seems like there were tons of clues here that Upwork should have caught.